Cisco Systems, Inc. (CSCO) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price suggested by analysts for CSCO is $58.40, which is $5.39 above the current market price.
-The public float for CSCO is 4.04B, and currently, shorts hold a 1.10% of that float.
-The average trading volume for CSCO on November 06, 2023 was 16.78M shares.
+The average price recommended by analysts for Cisco Systems, Inc. (CSCO) is $58.50, which is $6.4 above the current market price.
+The public float for CSCO is 4.04B and currently, short sellers hold a 1.10% of that float.
+On November 10, 2023, CSCO’s average trading volume was 16.99M shares.

 CSCO’s Market Performance

-The stock of Cisco Systems, Inc. (CSCO) has seen a 2.81% increase in the past week, with a -0.11% drop in the past month, and a 0.00% fall in the past quarter.
-The volatility ratio for the week is 1.14%, and the volatility levels for the past 30 days are at 1.36% for CSCO.
-The simple moving average for the last 20 days is 0.04% for CSCO stock, with a simple moving average of 3.73% for the last 200 days.
+The stock of Cisco Systems, Inc. (CSCO) has seen a -1.73% decrease in the past week, with a -3.26% drop in the past month, and a -3.31% fall in the past quarter.
+The volatility ratio for the week is 1.24%, and the volatility levels for the past 30 days are at 1.32% for CSCO.
+The simple moving average for the past 20 days is -1.29% for CSCO’s stock, with a 1.66% simple moving average for the past 200 days.

-During the last 5 trading sessions, CSCO rose by +2.81%, which changed the moving average for the period of 200-days by +14.10% in comparison to the 20-day moving average, which settled at $52.97.
-In addition, Cisco Systems, Inc. saw 11.27% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CSCO fell by -1.90%, which changed the moving average for the period of 200-days by +7.58% in comparison to the 20-day moving average, which settled at $52.69.
+In addition, Cisco Systems, Inc. saw 9.35% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading